Marvin-VW/3dengine_doc/docs/modules/window.rst

     .. method:: move_camera()

-    The `move_camera` method calculates the direction vectors based on the camera's current yaw and pitch and updates the camera's position accordingly.
+    The :mod:`move_camera` method calculates the direction vectors based on the camera's current yaw and pitch and updates the camera's position accordingly.

     .. note::
         This way, the camera movement using W, A, S, and D is not influenced by the direction you're looking at.